-5. I noticed that the NSF also has a DLI-DEL program.
+6. I noticed that the NSF also has a DLI-DEL program.
 May I apply to both?

 DLI-DEL Fellowships are designed for individual researchers, whereas the NSF-run component of the DLI-DEL partnership is for institutional applicants.
-You may apply to both, but if awarded both, there cannot be overlapping costs (i.e., your time cannot be covered by both a fellowship and the institutional grant).
+You may apply to both, but if awarded both, there cannot be overlapping costs or activities (i.e., your time cannot be covered by both a fellowship and the institutional grant).
+If you plan to work part time on your fellowship and you also work on a project supported by NSF as either a project director or participant, your activities must not exceed your regular, full-time load, across all projects and activities (including non-NEH/NSF work activities).

 If you are seeking funds for more than one researcher for the same project, each person must submit a separate DLI-DEL Fellowship application specifying their individual contribution.
 Peer reviewers will be asked to evaluate each application on its own merits.
 Each application should clearly explain how the work will be divided and the extent to which each researcher's contribution depends on that of the other(s).